 8. Route Plan

 Do you wander around aimlessly or just stick with one boring route?
 Will there be water, restrooms, shade, and sidewalks where you are planning to walk?
 Will there be other people out walking there, for safety?
-You can plan it out ahead of time with our Google Map Pedometer.
+You can plan it out ahead of time with an online mapping app.
 Those of you with smart phones can use them effectively while walking with their map functions.
 Through various apps such as MapMyWalk, you can even download routes to follow with your phone.
 With these advances in technology, there is little excuse for getting lost so long as you are in cell range.
 Oh, yes, there are still printed maps!

 Accidents happen.
 Emergencies happen.
 If they find you unconscious in ditch, your loved ones will appreciate that you have your identification with you, including any important health information.
 If you carry a cell phone, that can also help identify you and give quick access to people you may want to contact.
 I also carry a few dollars (or equivalent in other countries) to buy a drink or snack if I find myself needing it.
 And I curse designers who don't put secure pockets into pants and jackets to carry these true essentials.